 - Finally, her life in comparison to Crawford Toy is striking modern-day parable.
 Like the contrast between the rich young ruler and the children who sought Jesus presence, Toy and Moon reflect two kinds of people.
 In Toy, we see someone who gained the whole world—he achieved academic success, he was Harvard professor beloved of students and acclaimed as a brilliant scholar—but who in the end forfeited his own soul.
 He lost is luster for Christ and he died as a mere theist.
 In Lottie Moon, however, we see someone who lost the whole world—she forsook her pedigree, received scorn for leaving US, suffered greatly, experienced innumerable hardships, and she died weighing less than 50 pounds—but gained an eternal reward in heaven.
 She was or rather became the least, in order that Christ might be prized the most.
 She left Toy, in order to pursue Christ and his church in China, and accordingly she is an example of someone who gladly counted her life as nothing compared with the exceeding joy of knowing and serving Jesus.

 These are only a few of the lessons available from Lottie Moon.
+You can learn more about here life and ministry here.
 During this season of missions giving, may we consider Lottie’s life and imitate her faith.

 Soli Deo Gloria, dss